 School of Music Organizations

-The Philharmonia Orchestra of Yale is one of America’s foremost music school ensembles.
-The largest performing group at the Yale School of Music, the Philharmonia offers superb training in orchestral playing and repertoire.
+The Yale Philharmonia, led by Principal Conductor Peter Oundjian, is one of America’s foremost music school ensembles.
+The largest performing group at the Yale School of Music, the Yale Philharmonia offers superb training in orchestral playing and repertoire.

-Performances include an annual series of concerts in Woolsey Hall as well as Yale Opera productions in the Shubert Theater.
-The Philharmonia Orchestra of Yale has performed on numerous occasions in Carnegie Hall and Alice Tully Hall in New York City, Symphony Hall in Boston, and at the Kennedy Center in Washington, D.C.
-Recent appearances at Carnegie Hall as part of the Yale in New York series were praised by the New York Times as “sensational” and “tightly wrought, polished, and dramatic.”
-The Philharmonia has toured in France and Italy, and in 2008 undertook its first tour of Asia, with acclaimed performances in the Seoul Arts Center, the Forbidden City Concert Hall and National Centre for the Performing Arts (Beijing), and the Shanghai Grand Theatre.
+Performances include an annual series of concerts in Woolsey Hall as well as Yale Opera productions.
+The Yale Philharmonia has performed on numerous occasions in Carnegie Hall and Alice Tully Hall in New York City, Symphony Hall in Boston, and at the John F. Kennedy Center for the Performing Arts in Washington, D.C.
+Recent appearances at Carnegie Hall as part of the Yale in New York series have been praised by The New York Times as “sensational” and “tightly wrought, polished, and dramatic.”
+The Yale Philharmonia has toured in France and Italy, and in 2008 undertook its first tour of Asia, with acclaimed performances in the Seoul Arts Center, the Forbidden City Concert Hall and National Centre for the Performing Arts (Beijing), and the Shanghai Grand Theatre.

 The beginnings of orchestral music at Yale can be traced to 1894, when an orchestra was organized under the leadership of the School’s first dean, Horatio Parker.
-Guest conductors who have worked with the orchestra in recent years include John Adams, Marin Alsop, William Christie, James Conlon, Valery Gergiev, Giancarlo Guerrero, Jahja Ling, Krzysztof Penderecki, David Robertson, and Ignat Solzhenitsyn.
-Peter Oundjian is the orchestra’s principal conductor.
+Guest conductors who have worked with the orchestra in recent years include John Adams, Marin Alsop, William Christie, James Conlon, Valery Gergiev, Giancarlo Guerrero, Carolyn Kuan, Jahja Ling, Krzysztof Penderecki, David Robertson, Leonard Slatkin, Ignat Solzhenitsyn, and Jean-Marie Zeitouni.

 New Music New Haven

-New Music New Haven, under the direction of Hannah Lash, presents new and recent compositions by faculty, students, and guest composers.
+New Music New Haven, under the direction of Aaron Jay Kernis, presents new and recent compositions by faculty, students, and guest composers.
 Performers are students in the School and often include guest artists as well.
 The programs often feature music by a member of the composition faculty or by a renowned guest composer.
-An important part of the series is a program of new works for orchestra by Yale composers performed by the full Philharmonia Orchestra in Woolsey Hall.
+An important part of the series is a program of new works for orchestra by Yale composers performed by the Yale Philharmonia in Woolsey Hall.

-Under the artistic direction of Doris Yarick-Cross, Yale Opera students perform in full-scale, mainstage productions as well as in programs of scenes.
-Performances in recent years have been directed by Chas Rader-Shieber, Dustin Wills, Vera Lúcia Calábria, Ted Huffman, Michael Gieleta, Louisa Proske, Marc Verzatt, and Justin Way, and conducted by Dominique Trottein, Speranza Scappucci, Giuseppe Grazioli, and Christoph Campestrini.
-Additionally, world-renowned opera director Michael Hampe directed and taught Yale Opera students in a weeklong workshop in 2011–2012.
-Recent productions, including The Magic Flute, Così fan tutte, Le nozze di Figaro, La Bohème, I Capuleti e i Montecchi, Don Giovanni, and Die Fledermaus, were presented at New Haven’s historic Shubert Theatre.
-Yale Opera has produced more intimate productions in Sprague Hall, including Hansel and Gretel, a double bill of The Bear and Le pauvre matelot, Riders to the Sea, Gianni Schicchi, La Cenerentola, Iolanta, The Rape of Lucretia, The Scarf, Dido and Aeneas, Le Rossignol, and La tragédie de Carmen.
+Under the artistic direction of Gerald Martin Moore, Yale Opera students perform in full-scale operas, chamber operas, concerts, and programs of scenes.
+Performances in recent years have been directed by Candace Evans, Paul Curran, Chas Rader-Shieber, Dustin Wills, and Ted Huffman, and conducted by Christopher Franklin, Speranza Scappucci, Giuseppe Grazioli, Perry So, and Dominique Trottein.
+Recent productions, including Florencia en el Amazonas, Eugene Onegin, The Magic Flute, and Così fan tutte were presented at New Haven’s historic Shubert Theatre.
+Yale Opera has produced more intimate productions in Morse Recital Hall, including Hansel and Gretel, Le Rossignol, Gianni Schicchi, La Cenerentola, and Iolanta.

 Yale College Organizations